Valerie Piraino

-Valerie Piraino is a contemporary artist who works mainly in sculpture, drawing and installation.

-She was born in 1981 in Kigali, Rwanda and raised both in her home country as well as in the United States.
-Her art reflects her transnational identity and includes themes like defining the many aspects of identity as a whole, anti-colonialism (or anti-imperialism), African diaspora, and ancestral identity and memory.
-She has been the recipient of over a dozen awards and residencies, and has been featured in over thirty exhibitions in eight states and at least three countries.
+Valerie Piraino (born 1981) is a Rwandan and American contemporary visual artist, who works mainly in sculpture, drawing and installation.
+Her art reflects her transnational identity, and includes themes like defining the many aspects of identity as a whole, anti-colonialism (or anti-imperialism), African diaspora, and ancestral identity and memory.
+She lives in Ulster County, New York.

 Biography

-Valerie's mother, who was a Rwandan designer and seamstress, met her father, an American, while he was working in international relief efforts and development.
-After spending her early childhood in the Democratic Republic of Congo, and three other countries throughout Africa, Valerie, as well as her parents, moved to Arizona.
-Later, her family moved to Baltimore, MD, where she studied at the Maryland Institute College of Art.
-While studying in Baltimore, Valerie traveled back to Rwanda, where much of her mother's side of the family had been killed in the Rwandan Genocide.
+Valerie Piraino was born in 1981 in Kigali, Rwanda, and she raised both in her home country, as well as in the United States.
+Her mother, is a Rwandan apparel designer and seamstress and her father, is an American, who has worked in international development and relief.
+She spending her early childhood in the Democratic Republic of Congo, and three other countries throughout Africa.
+At the age of 4, she moved with her family to the United States, first to Arizona, and later to Baltimore, Maryland.

+She studied at the Maryland Institute College of Art (BFA degree, 2004) in Baltimore.
+While studying, she was awarded a large grant and traveled back to Rwanda, where much of her mother's side of the family had been killed in the Rwandan Genocide.
 This trip inspired her work as a transnational artist, including her thesis project.

-In 2005, Valerie moved to New York City, where she began her M.F.A. at Columbia University School of the Arts.
-She graduated with Her M.F.A in 2009 and along with creating her work, she currently works as a part-time faculty member at Parsons School of Design at the New School.
+In 2005, Piraino moved to New York City, and began studies at Columbia University School of the Arts, where she received a M.F.A in 2009.

+She previously worked as a part-time faculty member at Parsons School of Design at The New School.